 Q: Will you homeschool, do public, or private? – Priscilla

 Sherry: We plan to send our kiddos off to public school.
 I attended a private school until 6th grade (Montessori) and then went public while John went to public schools from day one.
-He even got into a magnet high school (Thomas Jefferson in Alexandria, VA- which was public).
+He even got into a magnet high school (called Thomas Jefferson in Alexandria, VA- which was public).
 So although private school is definitely something we can appreciate, we have a ton of confidence in the public school system.

 John: And who knows, Clara might follow in her dorky dad’s footsteps and get into some magnet public school someday too.